Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Barry Marshall and Robin Warren, two Australian doctors, discovered that Helicobacter could cause ulcers.
 The idea that a bacterium could produce stomach ulcers was greeted by skepticism and even derision by other scientists.
 Barry Marshall drank a culture containing the bacterium to prove his theory.
 He developed a Helicobacter infection and gastritis as a result.
 Both doctors won a Nobel Prize for Medicine in 2005 for their discovery.

 Many people have been found to have Helicobacter pylori infections without experiencing any discomfort, though they may have low-grade gastritis.
-In fact, it’s estimated that at least 50% of the world’s population carries the bacterium within their bodies, with more people infected in some countries than in others.
+As the Mayo Clinic quote above says, it’s thought that more than half of the world’s population may carry the bacterium within their bodies.
+It seems that more people are infected in some countries than in others.

 Scientists don’t know why some people develop symptoms from the bacterial infection and others don’t.
 They also don’t know how people become infected with Helicobacter, although they suspect that the bacterium may be obtained by eating and drinking materials contaminated by infected saliva or feces.
 Scientists recommend normal hygiene procedures to reduce the chance of a bacterial infection.